KCL-BMEIS/ExeTera/README.md

 ---
 ## Changes

+### v0.2.0 -> v0.2.1
+* Refactor: Created the `DataStore` class and moved `processor` api methods onto it as member functions
+* Refactor: Simplified the creation of Writers.
+This can now be done through `get_writer` on a `DataStore` instance
+* Fix: Writes to a hdf5 store can no longer be interrupted by interrupts, resulting in more stable hdf5 files
+* Fix: Fixed critical bug in process method that resulted in exceptions when running on fields with a length that isn't an exact multiple of the chunksize

+### v0.1.9 -> v0.2.0
+* Added hdf5 import and process functionality

 ### v0.1.8 -> v0.1.9
 * Feature: provision of the `split.py` script to split the dataset up into subsets of patients